Exterminator 2: Production

 Exterminator 2 had a very troubled production which included budget problems, heavy re-editing and reshoots, and censorship issues.
 The Cannon Group studio was not pleased with director Mark Buntzman's original rough cut of the film, so they hired film doctor William Sachs to do extensive reshoots in Los Angeles to improve it.

-In 2012 interview about his work, Sachs talked about the reshoots on Exterminator 2.
+In a 2012 interview about his work, Sachs talked about the reshoots on Exterminator 2.
 He was the one who came up with idea of the Exterminator wearing the flame proof mask throughout the movie:

 Because of the budget problems, the movie had to be reshot in Los Angeles:

 Sachs also mentioned that production's initial struggles were probably due to Buntzman's inexperience handling a large film crew:

 According to Sachs, the character of X got his name due to more indecisiveness from Buntzman, who could not think of a better name.
 It was also Sachs' idea to make the character more central.

 Even in post-production, the film met with some troubles.
 The MPAA made Sachs cut down an early gory scene in which an elderly couple is shot up by the gang:

-In interview Sachs also had a funny anecdote about the casting of Arye Gross, who played gang member Turbo in the movie: "He came in and read for me, and he was talking like Marlon Brando, through his nose.
+In the interview Sachs also had a funny anecdote about the casting of Arye Gross, who played gang member Turbo in the movie: "He came in and read for me, and he was talking like Marlon Brando, through his nose.
 It was fantastic, so I gave him the part.
 And when we did the scene, he didn't talk like that.
 I said, 'You're not talking like you did in your reading!'
 And he said, 'I had a cold'".

 Sachs tried to get co-director credit for his work on Exterminator 2 but wound up accepting a co-writer and "additional scenes directed by" credit due to a legal battle with Buntzman.